Pilot Program Extended

 The Grant Office is working to re-launch the application process for the pilot program.
 If you would like to receive updates on the progress of the re-launch, please subscribe to the Grant Stakeholders listserv.

 One important change to note is that, based on provisions in Assembly Bill 445, the program will only fund matches for federal grants.

-From the 2019 legislature, Assembly Bill 489 created the Grant Matching Fund (GMF) pilot program to provide funds to state agencies, local governments, tribal governments, and nonprofit organizations as the matching funds for federal and nongovernmental organization grants.
-Senate Bill 528 appropriated $1 million to fund the grants awarded by the pilot program.
+From the 2019 legislative session, Assembly Bill 489 created the Grant Matching Fund (GMF) pilot program to provide funds to state agencies, local governments, tribal governments, and nonprofit organizations as the matching funds for federal and nongovernmental organization grants.
+Senate Bill 528 of the 2019 session appropriated $1 million to fund the grants awarded by the pilot program.

 The GMF pilot program was approved by the Interim Finance Committee in December 2019 and launched in January 2020.
-Because of unforeseen budgetary impacts due to the COVID-19 public health crisis, the program stopped accepting applications in April 2020.
-If the GMF pilot program is funded at a later date, this webpage will be updated and applications will again be accepted.
+Within the first three months of accepting applications, $970,000 was committed and a balance of $30,000 remained.
+However, because of unforeseen budgetary impacts due to the COVID-19 public health crisis, the program stopped accepting applications in April 2020 with the expectation to reserve any unawarded funds rather than recommit these funds throughout the biennium as planned.

 Pilot Program Awardees

 - Department of Homeland Security FY2019 Assistance to Firefighters Grants, $45,129 matching grant award